-Figure 3-27: Test Route Details
+Figure 3-28: Test Route Details

-9. In the example above:

-- Compare the column ORIGINAL to the column NEW; the number changed because of a normalization rule that was applied.
-The normalization rule was configured in the Normalization Group rules attached to the Peer Connection. - For related information, see also under Peer Connections Page Actions on page 47 and Examples of Normalization Rules on page 313.
+- 9. In the above example of the Test Route Details screen: - Compare the column ORIGINAL to the column NEW; the number changes if a normalization rule was applied.
+The normalization rule is configured in the Normalization Group rules attached to the Peer Connection.
+For related information, see also under Peer Connections Page Actions on page 47 and Examples of Normalization Rules on page 339. - The screen example indicates when manipulation was performed: - Manipulation before route (upper screen section) - Manipulation after route (lower screen section)